 “We have observed the powerful impact of building a community across the unique context of international schools,” Tim Boals, WIDA founder and director, said.
 “Jon and the international team have built and nurtured this global network of schools and I am proud to say that it is time for this community to evolve into its next iteration as part of a new research-focused center.”

-The Multilingual Learning Research Center’s global research-practice partnership network will have access to a range of opportunities to participate in educational research through data sharing, implementation of school-based inquiry tools, and global dialogue across a community of practice.
+The MLRC’s global research-practice partnership network will have access to a range of opportunities to participate in educational research through data sharing, implementation of school-based inquiry tools, and global dialogue across a community of practice.
 Member schools will also benefit from resources such as self-access professional learning and curated literature reviews.
 WIDA International School Consortium members will be invited to join the new network and membership will be open to all independent and international schools.

 “I’m excited that WIDA and the new research center will both be part of WCER and UW-Madison,” Boals said.
 “We’ll continue to work in collaboration to advance the field of teaching multilingual learners.”